jonnor/embeddedml/presentations/FOSDEM2025/proposals.md

 10x improvement in GFLOPS/watt

 ## Embedded devroom
 https://lists.fosdem.org/pipermail/fosdem/2024q4/003575.html

 ## Title
 MicroPython - Python for microcontrollers and Embedded Linux

+### Abstract

+MicroPython is a tiny implementation of Python, designed for very contrained environments such as microcontrollers and embedded devices.
+It can run on devices with a little as 64 kB of RAM and 256 kB of FLASH.
+Over the last 10 years, MicroPython has become a productive development environment and mature platform for firmware development.
+It has been used in a wide range of applications - and has been deployed on everything from smartwatches to medical devices and sattelites.

+In this talk will discuss some of the features of MicroPython and the surrounding ecosystem, with an emphasis on applications for Internet of Things (IoT) sensors.
+This includes the for example: writing efficient code using JIT compilation and C modules, using the built-in file systems, installing packages via package manager, communication over WiFi/Ethernet/BLE/USB/etc, interactive programming via REPL, automated testing on PC and device, and probably some more things.

 ### Outline

+### Key takeaways

+- Python can run on microcontrollers and embedded devices
+- Acts like a full computer system.
+REPL, file system, networking, package management, base drivers included
+- Python has a good testing story
+- Automated testing on host PC using Unix port
+- Automated testing on-device using mpremote
+- Combine C with Python.
+Not one or the other!
+- Faster development compared to (modern) C
+- Especially beneficial for teams who use Python for other things

+=> fun and productive environment for wide range of usecases

 Great for

 - Devices with 1+ MB RAM/FLASH